-The TUC has around 200 employees and an annual turnover of under £36m.
+The TUC has under 200 employees and an annual turnover of under £36m.
 This is below the threshold for the Modern Slavery Act, but we are publishing because we are committed to doing what we can to end modern slavery.
-This statement is made for the financial year ending 31 December 2018.
+This statement is made for the financial year ending 31 December 2022.

 Our approach to mitigating the risk of modern slavery is to reduce the risk of any labour abuse and promote good labour practice.

 The TUC exists to make the working world a better place for everyone.
-We bring together more than five and a half million working people who make up our 48 member unions.
+We bring together more than five million working people who make up our 48 member unions.

 The TUC campaigned for the transparency in supply chain provisions in the Modern Slavery Act.
 We want to see the Modern Slavery Act strengthened so that companies are required to publish meaningful statements that set out how they plan to reduce modern slavery in their supply chains.